 Long Pine Key Campground

-Long Pine is near the Homestead entrance to Everglades National Park and features 108 drive-up sites available first-come, first-served for $20/night (2017 rate).
+Long Pine is near the Homestead entrance to Everglades National Park and features 108 campsites, which you can now reserve online or by phone.
+(Until recently, reservations were not accepted).

 - The bathrooms are clean and convenient, but there are no showers.